Benzodiazepine Addiction and Abuse

 - Alcohol withdrawal

 Benzodiazepines can be legally prescribed but are widely abused by some patients.
-Abuse and addiction of Benzodiazepines occur when patients take more than their prescribed dosage, or when users cannot function “normally” without taking a Benzo.
-Drugs like Klonopin, for example, are highly addictive.
+Abuse of Benzodiazepines occurs when patients take more than their prescribed dosage, when users take benzos without a prescription, or when users combine benzos with other drugs.
+Benzodiazepine abuse can turn into addiction quite easily.
+Drugs like Xanax, for example, are highly addictive.
 Benzos have additionally been used as date rape drugs.

 It is common for people who use Benzos to combine them with opioids and/or alcohol.
 An estimated 41% of alcoholics have abused Benzodiazepines; a common reason being the prevention of withdrawal effects.
 Often times, addicts find combining Benzos with other drugs produces an intense high.
 An estimated 80% of Benzodiazepine abuse is connected with polydrug abuse (combining multiple drugs in one sitting), especially Heroin and Methadone, thus creating a fatal drug combination.